Exploring the 1969 offshore disaster and ancient natural seeps.

 “A natural gas blowout occurred.
 An initial attempt to cap the hole was successful but led to a tremendous buildup of pressure.
 The expanding mass created five breaks in an east-west fault on the ocean floor, releasing oil and gas from deep beneath the earth,” UCSB noted.

-It will take workers days to control the well – by pumping drilling mud down the borehole at a rate of 1,500 barrels an hour.
+It would take workers days to control the well – by pumping drilling mud down the borehole at a rate of 1,500 barrels an hour.
 “The techniques, equipment and resources necessary to combat an oil spill of this magnitude did not exist at the time,” said UCSB geologist Keith C. Clarke.
 “On the eleventh day, chemical mud was successfully used to seal the cracks in the seafloor, but only after approximately three million gallons of oil escaped.”

 In the spring following the oil spill, Earth Day was born nationwide.
 “Many consider the publicity surrounding the oil spill a major impetus to the environmental movement,” Clarke said.